Common Cannabis Pests and How to Mind Them

 Gophers and moles

 Rodents are the nightmare of every outdoor horticulture farmer because they are hard to identify unless they are spotted in action or their traces and earth holes are noticed.
+Look for soil mounds over tunnel openings or raised soil around the field.
+Look for stressed plants as some activity is not visible aboveground.

 Luckily, caterpillars on cannabis plants can easily be spotted and removed by hand.
 Alternative treatments include applying pepper and garlic insecticide, as well as introducing Trichogramma wasps or spined soldier bugs to the plantation.
+Bt can also be applied to the soil or at the base of the plants early in the season to limit caterpillar infestations.
+Azadirachtin, neem oil, and other insecticidal oils can help as well.
+Insect barrier fabrics can also be used if expecting a severe outbreak.

 A fast, tiny insect, thrips can be hard to spot and treat.

 Sticky strips could be used to identify the thrips’ invasion, but another way to determine their presence is to look for brittle leaves and silver markings on a plant’s surface.
+A leaf tap test is also useful in determining their presence.

 Whiteflies are a common pest that weakens cannabis plants by sucking the sap from their leaves.

 The obvious evidence of whitefly infestation on cannabis leaves is the presence of tiny flies every time the plants are shaken.
 Other symptoms of invasion include yellowed leaves with white powder on their underside.
+Whiteflies tend to congregate on undersides of leaves.

 The stubborn whiteflies are tough to get rid of.
 They need to be treated persistently with various methods like planting repellent crops (e.g. basil), strategically placing yellow sticky strips, or spraying with neem oil or potassium soap.
+Parasitoid wasps, lacewing larvae, pirate bugs, and others can be effective in reducing whitefly populations.
+Reflective mulches and weed control can deter whiteflies.

 Aphids are extremely fast at spreading and reproducing.
 Like other cannabis insect pests, they feed on the leaf sap.